 We scrutinize all non-U.S. requests on a country-by-country and case-by-case basis.
 We do this to balance our local legal obligations against our basic principles described above, including our commitments to promote the free and open exchange of ideas, keep our users safe, and protect our users’ privacy.
 Where those principles conflict with local law, we may reject a request, even if the request is proper under local law.

 Requests for real-time interception or monitoring of user meeting content

 Zoom does not have the capability to facilitate law enforcement intercept for customer meetings and webinars, and we do not have the means to insert our employees or others into meetings without them being visible as participants.

 We accept preservation requests both from U.S. and non-U.S. governments.
 We will preserve a one-time snapshot of the relevant records for 90 days.
 We can extend a preservation request for up to 90 more days with a separate, formal extension request.

-Preservation requests must meet all the relevant requirements in Requirements for all Jurisdictions above, and must specify the particular account, host, or meeting information to be preserved.
+Preservation requests must meet all of the Requirements for all Jurisdictions above, and must specify the particular account, host, and/or meeting information to be preserved.

 Types of data that Zoom may have

 The account information we have depends on the type of account, what the customer chooses to share or store with us, and our data retention policies.
 We cannot determine or guarantee the accuracy of information provided by our customers and users.